LLM DNA: Tracing Model Evolution via Functional Representations: Related Work

 \section{Related Work}

 LLM DNA relates to prior work using terms such as \textit{representation} and \textit{fingerprint}.
-We group this literature into two views: (i) a \textit{macroscopic} view, which manages large groups of models by mapping each model to a \textit{representation} for model routing and ensemble learning.; and (ii) a \textit{microscopic} view, which uses \textit{fingerprints} to assess whether two LLMs are related for provenance or identity.
+We group this literature into two views: (i) a \textit{macroscopic} view, which manages large groups of models by mapping each model to a \textit{representation} for model routing and ensemble learning; and (ii) a \textit{microscopic} view, which uses \textit{fingerprints} to assess whether two LLMs are related for provenance or identity.

-\textbf{Representation of LLMs.} This research direction manages large LLM collections by encoding each model into a representation.
+\textbf{Representation of LLMs.} This direction manages large LLM collections by encoding each LLM into a representation.
 Most methods are task-specific: \citet{ong2025routellm,wang2024towards} learn representations for model routing, while \citet{huang2024ensemble,fang2024llm} encode models for ensemble learning.
-Such representations are hard to reuse across tasks, and their generalizability is unclear. \citet{zhuang2024embedllm} propose EmbedLLM, a compact embedding supporting multiple tasks (e.g., model routing and benchmark prediction), but it is defined over a fixed model set; adding models requires retraining and can shift the learned embeddings.
-In contrast, our proposed \textit{LLM DNA} is a stable intrinsic property extractable independently for each model.
+For instance, HybridLLM~\citep{ding2024hybrid}, trains a binary “easy-hard” classifier to route queries to a small or a larger model.
+RouteLLM~\citep{ong2025routellm} learns a supervised router that selects between stronger and weaker models based on query features.
+MetaLLM~\citep{nguyen2024metallm} formulates routing as a multi-armed bandit, adaptively trading off expected answer quality against invocation cost via online feedback.
+LLM-ensemble~\citep{fang2024llm} learns the weights for different LLMs to predict a specific attribute value.
+These task-specific approaches rely on supervised training for particular tasks, making their learned representations not generalizable across tasks. \citet{zhuang2024embedllm} propose EmbedLLM, the first compact embedding supporting multiple tasks (e.g., model routing and benchmark prediction), but it is defined over a fixed model set; adding models requires retraining and can shift the learned embeddings. \citet{yax2024phylolm} propose PhyloLM, a state-of-the-art approach for constructing LLM phylogenies.
+It defines inter-model distances in a tokenizer-aware manner: for models with the same tokenizer, it uses Nei's genetic distance over output token distributions; for different tokenizers, it approximates distance using the first four characters of concatenated tokens.
+As a result, the cross-tokenizer metric is dominated by early-token behavior and may not reflect sentence-level distributions.
+In contrast, our \textit{LLM DNA} is a stable and generalizable sentence-level intrinsic property extractable independently for each LLM.